Bayesian and Frequentist Inference for Synthetic Controls

-Inference for synthetic controls has been approached from various angles.
-First, a body of literature has focused on permutation based inference relative to a benchmark assignment process, first proposed in \citet{AbaDiaHai2010} and more recently in \citet{Firpo2018sensitivity} and \citet{abadie2021penalized} among others.
-Second, large sample properties of synthetic control estimators have been studied in different settings.
-Starting with \citet{AbaDiaHai2010} that show that in linear factor models the synthetic control is biased if perfect pre-treatment fit can not be achieved.
-Asymptotic properties in linear factor models have also been derived, most notably in \citet{ferman2021properties} under the assumption that the treated unit factor loading is in the convex hull of the donor units factor loadings as the number of pre-treatment periods and donor units grows.
-Other research has focused on projection theory results for average treatment effects estimated by synthetic controls (\citet{li2020}) and panel data approaches that relax the simplex restriction (\citet{hsiao2012panel}).
+With this in mind, inference for synthetic controls has been approached from various angles.
+First, a body of literature has focused on permutation based inference relative to a benchmark assignment process, as pioneered in \citet{AbaDiaHai2010} and more recently in \citet{Firpo2018sensitivity} and \citet{abadie2021penalized} among others.
+Second, large sample properties of synthetic control estimators have been studied in linear factor model settings.
+Starting with \citet{AbaDiaHai2010} who provide a bound for the bias of synthetic controls and \citet{ferman2021properties} that derives asymptotic results under the assumption that the treated unit factor loading is in the convex hull of the donor units factor loadings as the number of pre-treatment periods and donor units grows.
+More recently, \citet{imbens2023identificationinferencesyntheticcontrols} and \citet{arkhangelsky2023largesamplepropertiessyntheticcontrol} consider the large sample properties of synthetic control estimators in settings with unmeasured confounding and selection into treatment.
+Other related research has focused on projection theory results for average treatment effects estimated by synthetic controls (\citet{li2020}) and panel data approaches that relax the simplex restriction (\citet{hsiao2012panel}).
 Third, conformal inference procedures have also been proposed.
 For example, in \citet{chernozhukov2021conformal} under the assumption that the synthetic control estimator is as good as a true synthetic control that recovers the treated unit.
-Finally, Bayesian inference methods have also been proposed.
+Finally, Bayesian inference methods have also been studied.
 For instance, \citet{pang2022} and \citet{pinkney2021} for linear factor model structures, Bayesian regression methods in \citet{kim2020}, Bayesian structural time series in \citet{brodersen2015} and \citet{scott2014predicting}, or empirical Bayes approaches in \citet{amjad2018robust}.